msmprojects/twitclean/README.md

 ## TwitClean

 This is a dumb little program, largely lifted from [Harold](https://github.com/adamdrake/harold), meant to be scheduled to run somewhere so you don't have to think about it.
-(In my case, it runs on my laptop, since that machine is generally on all day.)
 TwitClean deletes tweets older than a specific number of days from a specific timeline.

 Why do this?
 Because no one needs things they said on Twitter hanging around longer than their relevance half-life.
 That's probably only about 90 seconds for most tweets, but let's just pretend four weeks is the social media equivalent of prehistory.
 Twitter is toxic.
 Use [micro.blog](https://micro.blog) or [Mastodon](https://joinmastodon.org) or email or pretty much anything else instead.
 You'll be happier and the web will be healthier.

 ### Prerequisites